DillionLowry/NeuralCodecs/README.md

 ```

 5. #### Using factory method for custom models:
-      Allows the use of custom model implementations with built-in loaders
+      Allows the use of custom model implementations with built-in or custom loaders
 ```csharp
 // Load custom model with factory method var model = await torchLoader.LoadModelAsync<CustomModel, CustomConfig>(